 If you plan on renting the property out for part of the year, you need to be aware of the tax laws that could affect your investment.

 The safest practice here is to enlist the help of a financial advisor who can help you understand your tax entitlements and minimise your expenses accordingly.

 Managing your portfolio

-Whether you’re new to Perth’s property market or an experienced investor looking to expand your portfolio, the property management team at Rentwest can help you make the most out of your investment properties after your initial purchase.
+Whether you’re new to Perth’s property market or an experienced investor looking to expand your portfolio, the property management team at Rentwest Solutions can help you make the most out of your investment properties after your initial purchase.

 As well as overseeing the rental collection and maintenance of your Perth properties, our dedicated team of specialised property managers can help you develop a long-term investment strategy to ensure youre getting maximum returns on your real estate investments for years to come.

 Need help managing your Perth property portfolio?
-Contact Rentwest on 9314 9888 or email us at email@example.com to find out how we can help.
+Contact Rentwest Solutions on 9314 9888 or email us at [email protected] to find out how we can help.